Edvin Polyanovsky: The topic of providing medical care to incurable cancer patients

-During the time of the reactionary editor-in-chief Pyotr Alekseev, Izvestia received a letter from the participant of the Great Patriotic War, a disabled person of the 1st group, Sergei Yakovlevich Afonin, from the city of Guryev.
+During the time of the reactionary editor-in-chief Pyotr Alekseyev, Izvestia received a letter from the participant of the Great Patriotic War, a disabled person of the 1st group, Sergei Yakovlevich Afonin, from the city of Guryev.

 “To the editor-in-chief of the newspaper“ Izvestia ”from the participant of the Second World War, a disabled person of the 1st group, Sergey Yakovlevich Afonin, who lives in the city of Guryev, Kazakh SSR.

 Dear editors, perhaps when you receive my letter, I will die, as I am in a very serious condition.

 Briefly about myself: I fought from 1941 to 1945, I have awards.
 After the front he worked.
 The war, obviously, gave consequences, I was paralysed, before paralysis I was operated on 9 times.
 My district doctor gave a referral to the oncological hospital, where I am now in the radiology department, in ward No. 5.
 Head.
 Department of Comrade Naurazbayev.